Myths & Facts

 FACT: This is one of the most common and misleading misconceptions about affordable homes and one of the biggest concerns raised over the development of affordable homes.
 For several years, sufficient research has disproven these false notions.
 Architectural standards and adequate maintenance strongly influence property values.
 Properly maintained affordable housing developments, designed and built with sensitivity to the architectural and aesthetic standards desired by the community, may even increase the property values.

-MYTH: Nobody I know needs an affordable home.
+MYTH: Nobody I know needs Affordable Housing.